Dragon Fruit Smoothie

 For a thick smoothie bowl mixture, use as little liquid as possible.
 For a thinner, drinkable dragon fruit smoothie, add more liquid.
 It’s that easy.
 We like them both ways.
 I often make a smoothie and bring it in a jar with a glass straw to pick my girls up from school.

 Smoothie bowls are just so fun and pretty though.
 A really thick smoothie bowl is a great replacement for a bowl of ice cream.
 This dragon fruit smoothie bowl is topped with coconut shreds and raspberries.
 Some other favorite smoothie bowls include: Matcha Smoothie Bowl, Acai Smoothie Bowl, Chocolate Peanut Butter Smoothie Bowl, and Chocolate Maca Smoothie.
+If you like tropical smoothies, you’ll love my Pineapple Smoothie.
 You can see more Superfood Smoothies here and my entire collection of smoothies here!

 - 1 dragon fruit (pitaya) frozen smoothie pack